kirtivaishya/flipthecardgame/README.md

 ## Description

-Its an intresting memory game to improve the cognative skills of indiviual . you need to click on the card and seek out the matching one in less moves .
+Its an interesting memory game to improve the cognitive skills of individual . you need to click on the card and seek out the matching one in less moves .

 ## Table of Contents